Asia Pacific

 Tadashi Yamamoto, founder and president of the Japan Center for International Exchange (JCIE), was the director on the Japanese/Pacific Asian side of the Trilateral Commission from its beginning until his death in April 2012.
 The JCIE staff served as the Trilateral Commission’s secretariat among many other tasks.
 Tributes to Tadashi’s many accomplishments have come from around the world, including these from Geoge Berthoin, Henry Kissinger and David Rockefeller.
 More about this remarkable leader may be found on the JCIE Website.

 Ken Shibusawa was Tadashi Yamamoto’s successor as president and CEO of JCIE, and was also appointed the Commission’s Asia Pacific Group director.
-He stepped down in 2013 and was succeeded by Hideko Katsumata, Executive Director and Chief Operating Offier of JCIE, who serves as Acting Director of the Asia Pacific Group.
+He stepped down in 2013 and was succeeded by Hideko Katsumata, Executive Director and Chief Operating Offier of JCIE.
+The current Asia Pacific Director is Masahisa Ikeda, Head of Tokyo Office and Global Co-Head of Sector Strategy, A&O Shearman.

 Secretariat Meisan Tameike Bldg, 7 F,